 Questions to ask

 - Do you have a nondiscrimination policy?
-A professional committed to providing equal opportunity care should have an antidiscrimination policy to protect employees.
+A professional committed to providing equal opportunity care should have an anti-discrimination policy to protect employees.

 - Does your facility have gender-neutral bathrooms?
-Even if they don’t, Lang says how
+Even if they don’t, how the employee responds is often telling.

 Look at a digital patient form